Battle of Kircholm: Battle

 Chodkiewicz tried for hours to lure the Swedes from their positions with his light cavalry sent out to skirmish between the two armies.
 Chodkiewicz, having smaller forces (approximately a 1:3 disadvantage), used a feint to lure the Swedes off their high position, pretending to withdraw.
 The Swedes under Charles thought that the Polish-Lithuanian troops were retreating and therefore advanced to the bottom of the slope, using their second line of cavalry to cover their flanks while the first line of infantry closed up.
 This is what Chodkiewicz was waiting for.
-The Commonwealth forces now gave fire with Kettlers' Courland harquebusiers while Wincenty Wojna's hussars charged at the Swedish lines, causing disorder in the infantry.
+The Commonwealth forces now gave fire with Kettlers' Curonian harquebusiers while Wincenty Wojna's hussars charged at the Swedish lines, causing disorder in the infantry.

-The main battle started with the Polish-Lithuanian cavalry charge on the Swedish right flank.
-About 1,000 hussars shattering Mansfield's reiters and disordering the Swedish third infantry line in their retreat.
-At the same time, on the Swedish left, 650 hussars under Jan Piotr Sapieha charged.
+The main battle started with the Polish-Lithuanian cavalry charge on the Swedish right flank, with about 1,000 hussars shattering Mansfield's reiters and disordering the Swedish third infantry line in their retreat.
+At the same time, on the Swedish left, 650 hussars under Sapieha charged.
 After Charles sent in his reserve of 700 cavalry, Chodkiewicz sent in his reserves.
 The entire force of Swedish cavalry was finally put to rout, and in their flight, disordered many of their own infantry, leaving them vulnerable to the hussars' charge.

 Within 30 minutes, the Swedish cavalry was in full retreat on both flanks exposing the infantry in the centre to the hussars and the firepower of Chodkiewicz's infantry.
 The Swedish defeat was utter and complete.
-The army of Charles IX had lost at least half, perhaps as much as two-thirds, of its original strength.
+The army of Charles IX had lost at least 5,000 killed and 500 captured, or up to 7,600–8,000 killed, captured, and dispersed.
 The Polish-Lithuanian losses numbered only about 100 dead and 200 wounded, although the hussars, in particular, lost a large part of their trained battle horses.